varunTarone/Sumz/README.md

 # Sumz

-An AI-powered summarizer that can summarize any article into a few sentences
+An AI-powered summarizer that can summarize any article into a few sentences.
 <br>
 Technologies used: